LeonRichardsonDS/IJC437-Project/README.md

 The project investigated differences in economic performance within Yorkshire and the Humber, using data on the number of enteprises (businesses) and employees from 2009-2022.

-The performance of 21 areas that covered Yorkshire and the Humber was compared and modelled.
+The performance of 21 areas was compared and modelled.

 ### Key findings
  - Wide variation in the change in enterprise and employment numbers across the region.